Transformation of the United States Army: Dynamic force employment

+Force structure changes

 On 27 February 2024 the Army announced that its Active-Component's authorized force structure would decrease from 494,000 to 470,000 soldiers by FY2029.
 The change includes an increase of 7500 soldiers for high-priority formations such as Multi-domain task forces (MDTFs), Indirect fire protection capability (IFPC) battalions, which includes counter-small unmanned aerial systems (C-sUAS) batteries, and the Maneuver Short-Range Air Defense (M-SHORAD) battalions.
 There will be a decrease of 32,000 positions which are currently unfilled or overstaffed, such as in Special Operations Forces.
 No soldiers will be asked to leave the Force.
 The Army will continue to recruit more soldiers.
 (Note: The current authorized force level is 445,000 but the force design was for 494,000.)

-- ISR and drone warfare
+ISR and drone warfare

 In 2020 the Second Nagorno-Karabakh War and the Russo-Ukrainian War had influenced planning for the Army of 2030, but funding pressure led to cancellation of the US Army's Future Attack Reconnaissance Aircraft (FARA) on 8 February 2024.

-- Space Force Futures Command
+Space Force Futures Command

 In February 2024 the department of the Air Force announced its intention to create the Space Futures Command.

-- NATO support in 2024
+NATO support in 2024

 An increase in NATO defense spending is expected in 2024.